modxcms/fred/docs/getting_started.md

 # Getting Started

-The easiest way to start with Fred is installing a Theme created for Fred.
+The easiest way to start with Fred is to install a Fred Theme.

 1. Pick and install a Theme from the [MODX Extras repository](https://modx.com/extras/browse/?search=fred) into your MODX website.
 2. Add a new page to your site.
 Choose one of the Templates from the Theme and save the Page.